Skip to main content

 The affected client alleges negligence, reports the incident, and seeks redress.
 The firm turns to its PII - expecting it to respond.

-The insurer, in turn, examines whether the firm’s approach to secure client communication was consistent with regulatory expectations and industry best practice.
+The insurer, in turn, examines whether the firm’s approach to secure client communication was consistent with regulatory expectations and what underwriters expect when a breach involves client data.

 If it was not, the resulting dispute is no longer just about the breach itself.